LifeLine Animal Project at DeKalb currently has the following job openings:

 - Ability to learn/perform a variety of animal care related work activities.

-- Must be available to work early mornings and on weekends.
+- Must be available to work on weekends.

 - Must pass background check and drug screening.

 - Must like animals!

 LifeLine Animal Project, Inc. has an immediate opening for a Registered Veterinary Technician at the DeKalb County Animal Services facility in Chamblee, Georgia.
 Responsible for daily care of surgical atients, assisting doctors and technicians with surgical and anesthetic procedures, and general housekeeping, this position is an excellent opportunity for an experienced assistant.
 LifeLine offers competitive pay, insurance benefits, paid time off and holidays to all full-time employees.

 - Assists with public intake and release of patients as needed.